radius-project/design-notes/cli/2024-04-azure-workload-identity.md

 ## Compatibility

 We will be changing the `rad credential register azure` command to `rad credential register azure sp`.
-This will break any existing scripts that use this command.
+This will break any existing scripts that use this command, including our functional tests.

 To use Azure Workload Identity with Radius, the user will have to re-install the Radius control plane.